Spacefarers Guide to Alien Monsters

 Spacefarers Guide to Alien Monsters is a 1979 role-playing game supplement published by Phoenix Games.

 Contents

-Spacefarers Guide to Alien Monsters includes 350 different creatures, a multitude of detailed animal encounters for science-fiction role-playing games.
+Spacefarers Guide to Alien Monsters is a supplement which includes 350 different creatures, and many detailed animal and plant encounters for science-fiction role-playing games.

 Reception

 William A. Barton reviewed Spacefarers Guide to Alien Monsters in The Space Gamer No. 34.
 Barton commented that "If [...] you don't mind the work involved - or your imagination's running a bit dry this week - Spacefarers Guide to Alien Monsters could easily prove to be a fruitful addition to your SF role-playing campaign."